RWS/studio-api-docs/apiconcepts/filetypesupport/static_modifying_the_file_type_component_builder.md

 }
 previewFactory.GetPreviewSets(null).Add(internalStaticPreviewSet);
 ```
-***

-Define the Preview Control
+## Define the preview control
---

-For an internal preview you require a control element that can display the document content.
-You could add your own custom preview control element.
-This is actually what we are going to do later, when we implement the dynamic real-time preview (see [Adding a Preview UI Control](adding_a_preview_ui_control.md)).
-However, to keep things as simple as possible for now, we will leverage the built-in Web browser control that is integrated in Var:ProductName.
-As we are dealing with a simple text format, we can easily use the built-in Web browser control to generate the preview output.
-To 'tell' the file type plug-in that it should leverage the built-in Web browser control, make an addition to the File Type Component Builder.
-You can add the new method just below the Notepad preview control, which you defined for the external preview functionality (see [Implementing an External File Preview](implementing_an_external_file_preview.md)).
-Note that the **id** of the object corresponds to the name of the preview set that you added in the previous step, and must be preceded by a **PreviewControl_** prefix to be properly recognized.
+An internal preview needs a control that can display document content.
+You can create a custom preview control, and you will do that later for the dynamic real-time preview.
+See [Adding a Preview UI Control](adding_a_preview_ui_control.md).

+For this static preview, use the built-in web browser control in Var:ProductName.
+Because this sample uses a simple text format, the built-in control can render the preview output without extra setup.

+To register the built-in web browser control, add the following method to the File Type Component Builder.
+Place it below the Notepad preview control that you added for the external preview.
+See [Implementing an External File Preview](implementing_an_external_file_preview.md).

+The object **id** must match the preview set name from the previous step.
+It must also start with the **PreviewControl_** prefix.

 # [C#](#tab/tabid-2)
 ```cs